alfredodiaz53/big-bang/docs/guides/using-bigbang/upgrading-bigbang.md

 ```

 ## Verifying the Upgrade
-After upgrading the cluster there are some places to look to verify that the upgrade was completed successfully
+After upgrading the cluster there are some places to look to verify that the upgrade was completed successfully.

 ### Verify Helm releases
  - Verify all the helm releases have succeeded